Asiatic lion: Threats

 The Asiatic lion currently exists as a single subpopulation, and is thus vulnerable to extinction from unpredictable events, such as an epidemic or large forest fire.
 There are indications of poaching incidents in recent years, as well as reports that organized poacher gangs have switched attention from local Bengal tigers to the Gujarat lions.
 There have also been a number of drowning incidents, after lions fell into wells.

 Prior to the resettlement of Maldharis, the Gir forest was heavily degraded and used by livestock, which competed with and restricted the population sizes of native ungulates.
 Various studies reveal tremendous habitat recovery and increases in wild ungulate populations following the resettlement of Maldharis since the 1970s.

-Nearly 25 lions in the vicinity of Gir Forest were found dead in October 2018.
+Nearly 25 lions in the vicinity of Gir forest were found dead in October 2018.
 Four of them had died because of canine distemper virus, the same virus that had also killed several lions in the Serengeti.

 Conflicts with humans

 Since the mid-1990s, the Asiatic lion population has increased to an extent that by 2015, about a third resided outside the protected area.
 Hence, conflict between local residents and wildlife also increased.
 Local people protect their crops from nilgai, wild boar, and other herbivores by using electrical fences that are powered with high voltage.
 Some consider the presence of predators a benefit, as they keep the herbivore population in check.
 But some also fear the lions, and killed several in retaliation for attacks on livestock.

-In July 2012, a lion dragged a man from the veranda of his house and killed him about 50–60 km from Gir Forest National Park.
+In July 2012, a lion dragged a man from the veranda of his house and killed him about 50–60 km from Gir National Park.
 This was the second attack by a lion in this area, six months after a 25-year-old man was attacked and killed in Dhodadar.